What IS the definition of wealth?

 money coming in to pay the bills.

 Never would I have imagined that’s how my friend sees me in financial terms.
-It’s sad to hear that but it’s more than a reality for many people.
-This gives me a sense of urgency to inspire and offer investment opportunities to those who are hungry and willing in order to preserve and build their wealth.
+It was sad to hear about the position he is in but it’s more than a reality for many people.
+This gives me a sense of urgency to inspire and offer investment opportunities to those who are hungry and willing to build and preserve their wealth.
 Ultimately, it is not about how much wealth I selfishly accumulate.
-It’s about how much I contribute to those willing, just as Zig Ziglar aptly puts it:
+It’s about how much I can contribute to the wealth of others.
+As Zig Ziglar aptly puts it:

 You can have everything in life you want if you will just help enough other people get what they want.